davefancella/davenetgame/README.md

 # Introduction
 Dave's Stupid Game Network Library is a python-based network library optimized for games.
-To use it, you simple write your server and client in python, inherit the client_callback and server_callback classes, and implement any callbacks you wish to.
+To use it, you simple write your server and client in python, inherit the ClientCallback and ServerCallback classes, and implement any callbacks you wish to.

 # Disclaimer